-An entry fee of $35 for up to three images, and $8 for each additional image, entitles all entrants to a copy of the full-color catalogue.
+As of 2014, an entry fee of $35 for up to three images, and $8 for each additional image, entitles all entrants to a copy of the full-color catalogue.
 In addition, all entrants may subscribe to The Photo Review for $36, a 20% discount.
 (Higher rates apply for non-US subscribers.)

-This year all entries will be registered through Smarter Entry.
+All entries will be registered through Smarter Entry.
 Digital images can be uploaded using www.smarterentry.com and prints can be mailed to The Photo Review offices.

 About Jennifer Blessing

 Jennifer Blessing joined the curatorial staff in 2002, after previously working at the museum from 1989–97.
 She recently co-organized Haunted: Contemporary Photography/ Video/ Performance, which opened in March 2010 before traveling to the Guggenheim Museum Bilbao.
 Prior to this project, she curated Catherine Opie: American Photographer, and two exhibitions for the Deutsche Guggenheim, Berlin: True North and Jeff Wall: Exposure.
 In addition to organizing photo-based exhibitions, she is responsible for developing the museum’s photography collection.